JosePedroDias/webcam2hls/README.md

 Using the [ffmpeg toolset](https://www.ffmpeg.org/) to do the video processing heavy-lifting tasks (probing video info and webm to mpegts conversion).

-Besides the main `server.js`, `handle.js` does the format conversion and m3u8 generation - the server will probably invoke these tasks automatically soon.

 **NOTE:** For capturing purposes, Google Chrome only captures video, while Firefox captures both video and audio.